KevinKaras/KevinKaras/README.md

 ### Why hello there! 👋

-- 🔭 I’m currently working on improving my skills in JavaScript / Python / React|Redux / Flask / SQLAlchemy / C++ / MySql / PHP!
+- 🔭 I’m currently working on improving my skills in JavaScript / Python / React / Redux / Flask / SQLAlchemy / C++ / MySql / PHP!
 - 🤓 I'm trying to code every day at least 8-10 hours on various projects / DSA!
 - 🌱 I’m currently solidifying my ability to create a full-stack application in competitive time frames
 - 👯 I’m looking to collaborate with anyone who would like to build full stack applications from scratch
-- 🤔 I’m looking for help with finding a Software Engineering job!
-- 💬 Ask me about anything code / programming related, and/or competitive video gaming
 - ⚡ Fun fact: I put in 6500 hours into competitive gaming before I turned 19
 - 📫 How to reach me: kevinkaras2@gmail.com